-This is my own take on the traditional tres leches (translated: three milk) cake, adding a bit of spice and warmth with the masala chai brew
+This is a take on the traditional tres leches (translated: three milk) cake, adding a bit of spice and warmth with the masala chai brew

 One of my favourite things about travelling is all the different culinary experiences which you get to enjoy.
 Whilst there have been too many to count on my recent trip to India, a recurrent favourite for me is masala chai.
 We found an amazing tea shop in Ooty, and brought some home.
 I wanted to draw out the flavours a bit, so decided to enhance the brew with a few additional spices.